2010-01-21-頭家來開講-5 shows just how openly Ma can lie. It is as if he said to the interviewers during the interview: I am not doing an interview!

 This is too much for me.

-• Can you believe that Ma did not say China even once during the interview?
+Ma: Something similar to a free-trade area, and that is in the spirit of the WTO.
+But I want to emphasize the WTO does not require any member to open its labor market and there are grace periods for the opening the market to some businesses. - Can you believe that Ma did not say China even once during the interview?
 He either said Mainland China or Mainland, but not China.
 To me, when someone uses Mainland to refer to China, the person is either China-centered, or is deeply brainwashed.
 Why, to a Taiwanese, mainland should be the island of Taiwan!
 I find Ma's use of Mainland China or Mainland objectionable because they are not country names.
 People don't say Mainland America or Mainland to refer to USA.

 No comments: